matijapretnar/wasm-spec-dsl/README.md

 The problem is becoming more and annoying with the growth of the specification.

+## How to use

+The easiest way to test the project is using [dune](https://dune.build).
+Once installed, you can rune `make`, which will result in a `main.exe` executable.
+Running it will produce a human-readable output of the currently implemented specification.

 ## Explanation of design choices

 ### Why not use an existing tool like [Ott](https://github.com/ott-lang/ott)?